CBD vs THC: What is the Difference?

 These invaluable properties of THC have given rise to the use of marijuana for legal medical purposes.
 Medical marijuana is safe when prescribed by a doctor and can significantly improve the quality of life for many people suffering from serious and/or chronic diseases.

 Overall, it is generally accepted that CBD is safer than THC for a number of reasons.
 There have been certain studies that found statistically significant correlations between long-term use of THC and certain psychiatric disorders.

 However, we must note here that in scientific studies such as these, correlation does not imply causation; that is, the usage of THC might be linked to psychiatric disorders without necessarily being that root cause of them.
 (Much like lighters are linked to smoking, but possession of a lighter does not necessarily mean you are a smoker.)

-As we have also seen above, CBD is considered to have wider applications than THC.
 Since CBD has been much less studied than THC, scientists assume that there are many new applications of CBD that haven’t yet been discovered.
 On the other hand, THC’s applications are more or less completely explored by now due to all the research on medical marijuana over the past decade.

 So What’s Better, CBD or THC?